 5. Detailed information

-Direct investments in running photovoltaic plants have never been so easy.
+Direct investments in solar power plants have never been so easy.
 Have we sparked interest in investing in photovoltaics?
-You should then download our free investment guide, now in its third edition.
-You will find the most important information for private investors on direct investments in ongoing photovoltaic plants and how to invest successfully and safely in Germany at a glance.
+You should then download our free investment guide, now in its fourth edition.
+You will find the most important information for private investors on direct investments in PV systems, and how to invest successfully and safely in Germany at a glance: